TruSat/trusat-backend/README.md

 !TODO: there are too many steps here.
 What's best practice for automating this setup stuff?
 How does AWS do it and can we copy that process for local development environments to ensure consistency?
  - Checkout the appropriate branch of ['trusat-backend'](https://github.com/consensys-space/trusat-backend).
+ - In the same directory, checkout the master branch of ['trusat-orbits'](https://github.com/consensys-space/trusat-orbits).
+ - In the same directory, generate `trusat-config.yaml`.
- - Generate RSA Keys using `bash RSAKeyGen.sh` and follow the instructions provided.
+ - Generate RSA Keys using `bash RSAKeyGen.sh` and follow the instructions that print to the terminal.
  - Generate TLS Certificates.
  - Export all website origins expected with a comma separated list without spaces.
-The environmental variable to set is `WEBSITE_ORIGINS` with an example of `http://localhost:3000,https://trusat.org`
+The environmental variable to set is `WEBSITE_ORIGINS` with an example of `http://localhost:5000,https://trusat.org`.
- - Generate Gunmail api key
+ - Generate Gunmail api key.
- - Set Gunmail Environmental Variables `GUNMAIL_API_KEY` and `GUNMAIL_EMAIL_ADDRESS`
+ - Set Gunmail Environmental Variables `GUNMAIL_API_KEY` and `GUNMAIL_EMAIL_ADDRESS`.
-	- OR -
- - Generate Google API Key and store in `credentials.json`.
- - Initialize Google API Keys by running `google_email.init_email_sending()` with credentials.
-IMPORTANT: This will require a browser on hand
+ - Generate `SECRET_KEY` for Flask.
+ - Run `wsgi.py` or put `wsgi.py` behind Nginx (recommended).

 ### Install python

 Ensure you are using python3 using `python --version`

 If your python3 executable is something other than `python` (e.g. mine is called `python3.7`), you might have to run ``python3.7 --version`.
 The commands below assume that your executable is caleld `python3.7`.
-Python 3.7 is required to run backend with `ThreadingHTTPServer`.

 ### Install pip